coolbreeze413/qorc-onion-apps/qorc_helloworldm4/README.rst

   m4: :code:`make -C GCC_Project/`

-- Load and run the design on the board using JLinkExe, using: :code:`.scaffolding/load_m4_jlink.sh`
+- Load and run the code on the board using JLinkExe, using: :code:`.scaffolding/load_m4_jlink.sh`

   (assumes the board has been booted in DEBUG mode)

-- Load and run the design on the board using OpenOCD, using:
+- Load and run the code on the board using OpenOCD, using:

   (assumes the board has been booted in DEBUG mode)